What is the difference between federal and state gun laws? Why do I need to understand both?

 - s/he is subject to a lethal violence protection order;

-- s/he is currently a juvenile (unless it is a handgun for the purpose of engaging in lawful hunting, instruction, sporting or recreational activity while under the direct or indirect supervision of an adult); or
+- s/he is under age 21, although certain exceptions apply for lawful hunting, instruction, sporting or recreational activity while under the direct or indirect supervision of an adult;

 - s/he is in possession of a semi-automatic or automatic firearm, or a handgun, while possessing a controlled substance at the same time.1